Pathway to Practice

 - Score in the 20th percentile or better in each category of the GRE.
 In the case of multiple attempts, the highest score is taken from each section.

 Applying for the Ross Vet Pathways Program is completed through Dillard University.
-For additional information, contact Tracie L. Thomas, Pre-Health Advisor & Coordinator, at Minority Health & Health Disparities Research Center, Division of Academic Affairs ([email protected] / 504-816-5004) or explore more at the Dillard University website below.
+For additional information, contact Tracie L. Thomas, Pre-Health Advisor & Coordinator, at Minority Health & Health Disparities Research Center, Division of Academic Affairs ([email protected] / 504-816-5004).

 HBCU ARTICULATION PARTNER SCHOLARSHIP